ivanvanderbyl/ember-bugsnag/README.md

 ## Usage

 Bugsnag is available within your controllers and routes, allowing you to customise the behaviour of Bugsnag and send custom notifications.

-For example, you might want to set the current user's details once they log in:
+It also allows you to use Bugsnag's `user` and `metaData` attributes.

+**Example:**

 ```js
 // routes/application.js